parvatijay2901/parvatijay2901/README.md

 [![Website](https://img.shields.io/badge/Goal-Focussing-green?style=flat-square)](https://google.com)

-- 🔭 Passionate about topics in and around AI.
+- 🔭 Passionate about topics in and around DS, ML, CV, NLP and AI.
 - 👯 I’m looking to collaborate on projects that match my current passion.
 - 🌱 2024 goal: Collaborate and work on new projects.